 Samuel and Nancy Alexander Wauchope of Ulster

-It is thought that most of todays Walkups in the United
+It is well believed that the vast majority of today's Walkups in the United

-States are descended from immigrants Samuel and Nancy Alexander Wauchope.
+States are descended from immigrants Samuel and Nancy Alexander1 Wauchope.
 Facts are

 sketchy, but Samuel was most likely born in